obiba/mica/src/main/drupal/modules/mica/extensions/mica_i18n/README.txt

   Then clear & re-index each indexes.
   See http://jira.obiba.org/jira/browse/MICA-624

-- To enable translation of a content type title, edit the content type and replace the title by a field instance.
+- To enable translation of a content type title, edit content type and replace the title by a field instance.

+KNOWN ISSUES:

+- Noderef_create does not work with i18n stuff